 Before you go on the road, it’s a good idea to have a route planned, for several reasons.
 You get the most out of your sight-seeing adventure, you’ll spend less time cooped up together, and you can see more sights and try more things.
-So what would be better than RV camping near theme parks?
-And these aren’t any ordinary amusement parks, we’ve including the “Waterpark Capital of the World,” TripAdvisors top parks, plus the fastest and tallest roller coaster in the U.S. Are you ready for some fun?
+And these aren’t any ordinary theme parks, we’ve picked out amusement parks across the country, including the “Waterpark Capital of the World,” TripAdvisors top parks, plus the fastest and tallest roller coaster in the U.S. Are you ready for some fun?

 Florida Theme Parks Galore